railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 are capable of producing.

 To see a demand chart, list the workcenters using the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Workcenters`.
-Then select one or several workcenters and click on the action :guilabel:`Workcenter Load`.
+Then select one or several workcenters and click the action :guilabel:`Workcenter Load`.
 OpenERP then asks you if you work in cycles or in hours and your interval is calculated (by day, week or month).